denten-books/plain-text/0-intro.md

 milestone in the history of human textuality: the moment at which the inscription passes from view.

-The **third chapter** charts the emergence of the screen which restored a measure of visibility lost to magnetic inscription, with one major side-effect.
-The fidelity of the visible word could no longer be guaranteed.
-What the screen showed and what was stored on tape carried only a contingent correlation.
-Even today, many readers struggle to answer a simple question:
+The **third chapter** charts the emergence of the screen.
+The screen appears to restore a measure of visibility lost to magnetic inscription, with one major side-effect.
+The fidelity of the visible word can no longer be guaranteed.
+What the screen shows and what is stored on tape carries only a contingent correlation.
+Even today, many readers struggle to answer a simple
-Where does the text physically reside?
+question: Where does the text physically reside?
 Our inability to precisely locate the site of the inscription belies its seemingly ephemeral quality.
 Words on the screen appear conspicuous, but do not last once the device is powered off.
 Device reading happens on screens that refresh themselves at a rate of around 60 cycles per second (Hertz).
 Screen textuality is therefore by definition ephemeral.
 It is technically an animation.
 It moves even as it appears to stand still.
 The third chapter unfolds at the site of the projection.
 Modern screens modulate the electrical signal to push light through a liquid crystal medium.
 Here, I bring the mechanics of the medium to bear on a theoretical conversation about digital aesthetics.
 Works by the philosophers Henri Bergson, Jakob von Uexküll, and John Goodman help construct a phenomenology of screen-based digital perception.
 The digital emerges ultimately not as property of the medium, but as structure imposed onto matter from without.
 In the extreme, that means that a censored electronic text is a perfectly analog artifact.
 Conversely, texts in print are already "born digital," in the sense that literary works like Shakespeare's *Hamlet* are amenable to "reliable processes of copying and preservation" [@haugeland_analog_1981, 213-225].
 But such attributes are again neither universal nor essential to the medium.
 "The reliability and preservation of textual copies" may mean one thing to a literary scholar, another to a software engineer or a legal professional, and yet something entirely different to a librarian.

 The **fourth chapter** moves from the screen to machine internals.
 Somewhere between sites of storage and projection, the computed sign underwent a series